Boumlik-Brahim/Inception/README.md

         service php7.3-fpm stop
         - The service php7.3-fpm stop command is used to stop the PHP 7.3 FastCGI Process Manager (php-fpm) service.

+        chown -R www-data:www-data /var/www/html
+        - The first command, chown -R www-data:www-data /var/www/html, changes the ownership of the /var/www/html directory and all its contents to the www-data user and group.
+        - The -R flag is used to change the ownership recursively for all files and directories inside /var/www/html.

         php-fpm7.3 -F
         - Is used to run the PHP-FPM (FastCGI Process Manager) service in the foreground.
 The -F option tells PHP-FPM to run in the foreground, rather than as a daemon process in the background.